 Well, true enough I guess, and then there are all those other morbid songs the wizened ol’ Zimmerman has been singing lately, like “In My Time of Dyin’,” “See That My Grave is Kept Clean,” and “Fixin’ To Die”—oops, a slight error by the research intern there: it turns out those three songs were on Bob Dylan’s very first album, released in 1962 when he was 21 years-old!

-Sure, those were folk songs, but the awareness of death the infuses folk music was one of the things that fascinated Dylan about it, and it was an element that would always be present in his work, sometimes obviously, sometimes subtly, sometimes jokingly, and sometimes religiously.
+Sure, those were folk songs, but the awareness of death that infuses folk music was one of the things that fascinated Dylan about it, and it was an element that would always be present in his work, sometimes obviously, sometimes subtly, sometimes jokingly, and sometimes religiously.

 That’s a bit much to get into right now, but you only have to pick up one of his albums and listen for a while and you’ll hear it in there if you’re paying attention.
 Dylan isn’t obsessed with aging: he has aged well, and his work in these latter years has reflected someone who doesn’t have to struggle to come to terms with old age, but rather someone still filled with vibrancy, trying to make the most of whatever days remain.
 He’s comfortable in his aged skin; in fact he looks more comfortable than he ever has before, the master of his domain (which surely contributed to the confidence he needed to pull off Shadows in the Night).